luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-043-eog-analyze/description.md

-# ScienceBench Task 43: EOG_analyze
+# ScienceBench Task 43

 ## Overview

-- **Domain**: Psychology and Cognitive Science
+- Domain: Psychology and Cognitive science
-- **Subtask Categories**: Computational Analysis, Data Visualization
+- Subtask Categories: Computational Analysis, Data Visualization
-- **Source**: neuropsychology/NeuroKit
+- Source: neuropsychology/NeuroKit
-- **Output File**: EOG_analyze_pred.png
+- Expected Output: EOG_analyze_pred.png
-- **Output Type**: Image (PNG)
+- Output Type: Image

 ## Task

-Analyze Electrooculography (EOG) signal data to detect and visualize eye blinks.

-The analysis involves:
-1. Filter the EOG signal to remove noise and trends
-2. Run a peak detection algorithm to detect eye blink locations
-3. Create epochs around detected blinks
-4. Visualize the aligned eye blink patterns

-## Input/Output

-**Input Files**:
-- `eog_100hz.csv`: EOG signal data sampled at 100 Hz

-**Output Format**:
-- Save the visualization as: `pred_results/EOG_analyze_pred.png`
-- Format: PNG image
-- Should show aligned eye blink signals with median overlay
+Process the EOG signal to detect and visualise eye blinks.
+Clean the signal, detect peaks, build epochs around each blink, and plot the aligned traces together with the median blink pattern.
+Save the final figure to `pred_results/EOG_analyze_pred.png`.

-## Task Details
+## Dataset

-Use NeuroKit2 library for biosignal processing:
-- `nk.eog_clean()`: Filter the signal to remove noise and trends
-- `nk.eog_findpeaks()`: Detect peak locations (eye blinks)
-- Create epochs around blinks and visualize patterns
+[START Dataset Preview: biosignals]
+|-- eog_100hz.csv
+[END Dataset Preview]

 ## Submission Format

-Submit the generated plot as an image file.
-The visualization should show:
-- Individual eye blink traces (semi-transparent lines)
-- Median/average blink pattern (bold line)
-- Time-aligned signals showing consistent blink morphology
+Submit `sample_submission.csv` with the columns `file_name` and `image_base64`.
+Encode your final image as base64 (UTF-8 string) and associate it with `EOG_analyze_pred.png`.

 ## Evaluation

-**Metric**: Visual Similarity Score (using GPT-4 Vision)
-- Compares generated plot with gold standard reference
-- Evaluates signal processing accuracy and visualization quality
-- Threshold: >= 60/100 for passing
+The grader decodes the submitted image, compares it against the reference visualization, and accepts the submission when the similarity score meets or exceeds 60.